defold/extender/README.md

 ##### AWS docker instances

+Sometimes the new server won't start properly

+###### Login to server

+Find the EC2 instance id (it's in the form of `i-0abcdf1234567890`)

+    aws ssm start-session --target <instance_id>

+###### Thin Pool

-Sometimes the new server won't start properly and you get this [cryptic message](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/CannotCreateContainerError.html) on the AWS instance:
+ and you get this [cryptic message](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/CannotCreateContainerError.html) on the AWS instance:

     "Thin Pool has 4350 free data blocks which is less than minimum required 4454 free data blocks"

 The fix is to log on to the instance and run:

     $ sudo sh -c "docker ps -q | xargs docker inspect --format='{{ .State.Pid }}' | xargs -IZ fstrim /proc/Z/root/"

+###### No space left on device

+Sometimes, there's no space left on the device harddrive

+    CannotPullContainerError: write /var/lib/docker/tmp/GetImageBlob740058354: no space left on device

+For more info, look for "Insufficient disc space" [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_cannot_pull_image.html)

+Check free space:

+    df

+Find the largest files:

+    du -Sh / | sort -rh | head -20

+Usually, these folders are at the top (with 500mb each).
+They are safe to remove, and usually directly after this, the container will download and start properly:

+    rm /var/log/amazon/ssm/download/update/*
+    rm /var/lib/amazon/ssm/download/update/*